 Presentation of Auschwitz: 1940-1945 to the U.S. Holocaust Memorial Museum.
 Attending (from left) Museum Director Sara Bloomfield, then Chair of the U. S. Holocaust Memorial Council, Rabbi Irving Greenberg, Chair Emeritus of the Council Miles Lerman, Commission Member Warren L. Miller, and then Commission Chairman Michael Lewan, in Washington, D.C. on November 17, 2000

-On November 17, 2000, the Commission presented the English translation of a detailed account of the Auschwitz-Birkenau concentration camp to the U.S. Holocaust Memorial Museum in Washington, D.C.
+The Commission funded the English translation of a detailed account of the Auschwitz-Birkenau concentration camp.
 The New York Times called the five volumes “the most complete and authoritative history of the vast killing center for the Nazi extermination of the Jews.

-Commission Chairman Warren L. Miller raised the funds for the English translation, which was published by the Auschwitz-Birkenau State Museum in cooperation with the Commission.
+Commission Member Warren L. Miller raised the funds for the English translation.
 The first three volumes of the treatise were dedicated to him.

 Auschwitz-Birkenau, located in southern Poland, was the largest Nazi concentration camp and the largest center for the mass murder of Jews during the Holocaust.
-Approximately 1.6 million people were murdered at Auschwitz, of which, it was estimated, up to 1.5 million were Jews.
+Approximately 1.6 million people were murdered at Auschwitz is estimated, that up to 1.5 million of these people were Jewish.